bureaucratschoice/onpremchat/README.md

 * go into the new directory onpremchat

 ## CPU only
-* docker-compose up - if you don't have docker-compose see below.
+* docker compose up - if you don't have docker-compose see below.
 * By default, service is available under localhost:8000.
 * A frontend to chat with the llm is available under localhost:8000/chat
 * To learn about the api and try things out, connect to localhost:8000/docs

 ## GPU support
-* docker-compose -f docker-compose_gpu.yml up
+* docker compose -f docker-compose_gpu.yml up

 # How to configure it?